Wealthify doesn't support your browser

 How much does it cost to go to university?

-Say, your child plans on completing a 3-year degree, and needs to pay the full tuition fee - £9,250 a year.
-Then, let’s imagine they’re studying somewhere outside London and are entitled to the full maintenance loan - £9,488 a year.
-Before they even start working, they could expect a student debt of £56,214!
+Say, your child plans on completing a 3-year degree, and needs to pay the full tuition fee in England that's £9,250 a year.
+Then, let’s imagine that they’re studying outside of London and are entitled to the full maintenance loan of £9,978 a year.
+Before they even start working, they could owe £57,690!

-More than ever, it could be worth keeping your child’s student debt to a minimum, so they can enter the workplace without worrying much about money.
+With that in mind, it could be worth keeping your child’s student debt to a minimum so they can enter the workplace without worrying about this debt and the impact it might have on their take-home pay.

 So, how can you help your child with university fees and living costs?

-For instance, if you open a Junior Stocks and Shares ISA as soon as your child is born with an initial investment of £200 and put in £200 a month thereafter, your child could enjoy their 18th birthday with a pot worth £59,890, which should help with their university fees and living costs8.
+For instance, if you open a Junior Stocks and Shares ISA as soon as your child is born, put in an initial investment of £200, then pay in £200 a month thereafter, they could celebrate their 18th birthday with a savings pot worth 61,635, which should help with their university fees and living costs.6

 How to open a Junior Stocks and Shares ISA